-Everyone asks me what sort of camera they need to buy to go pro or what sort of photography jobs are available here in California.
+Everyone asks me what sort of camera they need to buy to go pro or what sort of photography jobs are available here in New York City.

 I start off below with the practical realities of going professional.

-If you last until the end I'll cover exactly what I did to make it work.
+If you read to the end I will cover exactly how to make it as a pro.

 Would you like to photograph anything you want, anywhere you want, anytime you want, any way you want, with a great professional camera system?
 Would you love to travel to luxury destinations and photograph whatever, whenever you want?

 The only way to do this is to keep your real job and do photography on your own time.